 In my clinical work, as in my teaching and supervision at UCSF and other institutions, I try to foster an attitude of curiosity about oneself and others, and deep respect and empathy for life's challenges and the efforts we make to face them.

-Groups for Adult Male and Female Clients.
-For high functioning individuals, including mental health professionals/trainees unable to attend the daytime group.
-Two groups in SF--Tuesday and Wednesday evenings.
+Adult Psychotherapy Groups: For high functioning men and women, including mental health professionals/trainees unable to attend the daytime group.
+Two groups--Tuesday and Wednesday evenings.

 All groups currently meeting on Zoom.